mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 NeXus Files
 -----------

 NeXus Files can be loaded by selecting the "Load NeXus file" on the File menu.
-Once a file has been chosen, the program will attempt to find projections, dark images, and flat images by using the information contained in the NeXus :code:`image_key` field.
-If an :code:`image_key` is not found, then the program will assume all the images in the file are projections.
+This brings up the NeXus Load dialog shown below.

 .. image:: ../../_static/nexus_loading_window.png
-    :alt: Save dialog
+    :alt: NeXus Load Dialog

+From here you can choose a NeXus file that you wish to load.
+The program will then scan its contents and check for a `NXtomo` entry.
+If an entry is found, information about the file will be displayed in the dialog.
+The data sizes are also displayed so that a user can check that the image key and data field have the same number of elements.
+The "Use?" checkbox can be used to select which images you wish to load.

+If the required information could be found in the file, then the OK button will be enabled.
+Otherwise the button will be disabled.

-The name given to the file will be taken from the :code:`title` field in the NeXus file if one is found, otherwise the images are given the name "NeXus Data."
+From here, you can press OK to load the file as a dataset.
+The name given to the images will be taken from the :code:`title` field in the NeXus file if one is found, otherwise the images are given the name "NeXus Data."

-If the loading is successful, the new images should appear in the main view of Mantid Imaging.
-Information related to issues encountered while loading the file will be displayed as log messages as well as appearing in a popup window.